-After considerable compliments and much talking, the owner of this 1967 Jaguar XKE roadster, Charles Kraiger, asked if the Doctor would be interested in putting in a complete interior kit he had obtained for his car.
-The car, he explained, would shortly be coming out of the paint shop and the last thing left in the restoration was the interior.
-Mr. Kraiger felt he wasn't up to the task.
+After some additional conversation, our friend asked if we'd be interested in putting in a complete interior kit he had obtained into his 1967 Jaguar XKE roadster.
+The car, he explained, would shortly be coming out of the paint shop and the last thing left in the restoration was the interior and he felt he wasn't up to the task.

-Much begging ensued, after which the Doctor agreed to do the job for a "modest" fee.
-After all, he reasoned, the entire project would make a great series of how-to articles for the website and there are lots of other owners out there who would love to tackle an interior re-do but are a bit hesitant.
+After considerable thought, we decided to do the job.
+Our thinking was that the entire project would make a great series of how-to articles for the Second Chance Garage website and other classic car owners out there might want to tackle an interior re-do but are a bit hesitant.

 Well, hesitate no more, dear readers, because here we go!

 If the car isn't stripped of its old interior, do it now.
 The only caveat here is to take out everything carefully enough that you can still use the pieces as templates or reference materials and, of course, take photos.

 The old leather seats are still pretty intact.